Get a quote on Key Person Insurance

-Key Person Insurance (also known as Key Man Insurance or Key Employee Insurance) is life insurance purchased by a company on the lives of key employees.
-The company owns the policy, pays the premiums, and is the beneficiary of the policy.
-If the person unexpectedly dies, the company receives the insurance proceeds.
+Key Person Insurance is purchased by a company, who then owns the policy, pays the premiums, and is the beneficiary of the policy.
+If the individual who is covered unexpectedly dies, the company receives the insurance proceeds.
 In a small business, the key people usually will be owners, founders, or a high-level employee.

 - Replacing the key employee.
 These costs can include hiring temporary help, recruiting expenditures to find a successor, and costs to train a new hire.